HazeFury/arduino_discovery/README.md

 # arduino_discovery

-My first assemjblies using an Arduino board
+My first assemblies using an Arduino board

 ## Content